 - Brush biopsies, which are also known as oral CDX.

 - Referrals to a pathologist whenever necessary.

 Prevention and early detection are key to your oral health.
-Call us at (318) 374-1411 to book your free consultation and oral cancer screening.
+Call us at (318) 374-1411 to book your consultation and oral cancer screening.